Uruan

 Uruan is a Local Government Area (LGA) in Akwa Ibom State, located in southern Nigeria.
 It was created in 1988 from Uyo Local Government Area and covers an approximate land mass of 449 km^{2}.
 According to the 2016 census, the population of Uruan is estimated at 164,000.
 The administrative headquarters is located in Idu.

-Situated within the rainforest belt, Uruan has extensive arable land, abundant wildlife, raffia palms, and timber resources.
+Uruan is situated within the rainforest belt of southern Nigeria; which has extensive arable land, abundant wildlife, raffia palms, and timber resources.
 The fertile coastal plains of the area support the cultivation of various crops, including cassava and maize.

 The people of Uruan speak the Uruan language.

 History

 The Uruan people have maintained strong relationships with their neighbours and have preserved their seven-clan structure over the years.
 This structure is evident during the coronation and burial ceremonies of the Edidem Atakpor, the Nsomm of Uruan, where seven traditional bowmen, seven spearmen, seven swordsmen, and seven royal staff-bearers are present, each representing Essien Uruan.

 The principal deity of the Uruan people is Atakpor, believed to have been brought from Southern Cameroons.
 Atakpor is regarded as a Great Mother deity associated with water.
 Historically, she was seen as a female deity and an intermediary through whom the Uruan people communicated with Abasi (God).
 Today, the Uruan people believe that this Great Mother deity resides in the body of water now known as Akwa Akpa Uruan (The Mighty Sea of Uruan).

 Other significant aspects of Uruan heritage include Ekpe, Ekong (War), Nka (Age-grade), Ebre, Fattening Home (Nkugho), and others.
 The Uruan people established the Ekpe society, which was used to maintain law and order as well as for entertainment.
 There are different grades of Ekpe, such as Nyamkpe, Nkanda, Mbökkö, and Ibom.
 Higher-grade members of Ekpe are known for their use of Nsibidi, a system of secret symbols used for communication.

 Ekong was a traditional warrior society that encouraged chivalry and bravery among men in Uruan.
 It served as an instrument for checking social ills and fostering security and unity among the people.
-Ebre was a traditional society led by women that promoted women’s rights and played a role in social and political control.
+Ebre was a traditional society led by women that promoted women's rights and played a role in social and political control.
 Nka (age-grades) in Uruan were used to ensure the effective performance of community duties, mutual assistance, and discipline among members.